 Change your speed with the soccer ball

 Many players will get the ball and always go the same speed.
-Either too fast or too slow, which is predictable and easier to defend.
+Too fast or too slow, is predictable and easier to defend.
 These players are easy to mark because you know what they are about to do.

 Keep your opponent guessing and never knowing what you are going to do.
 Even if it’s just a few times where you are moving really fast.

 You want to love dribbling the soccer ball

 As a soccer player you want to love dribbling the ball everywhere you go. learning at an early age is a game changer!!